Samuel Johnson: Early career

 Johnson left for London with his former pupil David Garrick on 2 March 1737, the day Johnson's brother died.
 He was penniless and pessimistic about their travel, but fortunately for them, Garrick had connections in London, and the two were able to stay with his distant relative, Richard Norris.
 Johnson soon moved to Greenwich near the Golden Hart Tavern to finish Irene.
 On 12 July 1737 he wrote to Edward Cave with a proposal for a translation of Paolo Sarpi's The History of the Council of Trent (1619), which Cave did not accept until months later.
 In October 1737 Johnson brought his wife to London, and he found employment with Cave as a writer for The Gentleman's Magazine.
 His assignments for the magazine and other publishers during this time were "almost unparalleled in range and variety," and "so numerous, so varied and scattered" that "Johnson himself could not make a complete list".

 In May 1738 his first major work, the poem London, was published anonymously.
 Based on Juvenal's Satire III, it describes the character Thales leaving for Wales to escape the problems of London, which is portrayed as a place of crime, corruption, and poverty.
 Johnson could not bring himself to regard the poem as earning him any merit as a poet.
 Alexander Pope said that the author "will soon be déterré" (unearthed, dug up), but this would not happen until 15 years later.

 In August, Johnson's lack of an MA degree from Oxford or Cambridge led to his being denied a position as master of the Appleby Grammar School.
 In an effort to end such rejections, Pope asked Lord Gower to use his influence to have a degree awarded to Johnson.
 Gower petitioned Oxford for an honorary degree to be awarded to Johnson, but was told that it was "too much to be asked".
-Gower then asked a friend of Jonathan Swift to plead with Swift to use his influence at the University of Dublin to have a master's degree awarded to Johnson, in the hope that this could then be used to justify an MA from Oxford, but Swift refused to act on Johnson's behalf.
+Gower then asked a friend of Jonathan Swift to plead with Swift to use his influence at Trinity College Dublin to have a master's degree awarded to Johnson, in the hope that this could then be used to justify an MA from Oxford, but these efforts were again in vain, and unforthcoming.